ParagJ12/Product-Funnel-Aanalysis/README.md

 ## Executive Summary:

 Using SQL, Python, and Power BI, I pulled order status data from the database and created a dashboard to track orders through the funnel.
-After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts, I recommend that the product team implements a few adjustments that will lead to higher conversion:
+After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts.

-1. Copy changes within the workflow
-2. Reminder emails/texts
-3. Better client relationships

 ### Business Problem: